pivotal/docs-tap/install-gitops/sops.hbs.md

 ## <a id=''></a>Create cluster configuration

-1. Seed configuration for a cluster using SoPS:
+1. Seed configuration for a cluster using SOPS:

     ```console
     cd $HOME/tap-gitops